Skin blushing or flushing is a sudden reddening of the face, neck, or upper chest.

 Blushing is a normal body response that may occur when you are embarrassed, angry, excited, or experiencing another strong emotion.

-Flushing of the face may also be associated with certain medical conditions.
+Flushing of the face may be associated with certain medical conditions, such as:

 - Extreme emotions